franklang/docker-frontend/README.md

-# Docker images to compile Front-End assets
+# NodeJS/NPM based Docker images to compile Front-End assets

 This project provides Docker images designed to help processing front-end assets without the pain of having to deal with NodeJS/NPM local installation and version issues.